The Co-Op Drop

 The number of federally insured credit unions has fallen below the 9,000 mark for the first time since the advent of the National CU Share Insurance Fund.

-"I don't think there's any significance to this as a trigger point, per se," said Jeff Taylor, an economist at NAFCU, of federally insured credit unions dropping to 8,945 as of mid-2005.
+"I don't think there any significance to this as a trigger point, per se," said Jeff Taylor, and economist at NAFCU, of federally insured credit unions dropping to 8,945.
 "But it does indicate that the trend toward consolidation continues.
 You see it in federal charters, state charters, everywhere.
 But in general it's a healthy trend."

 Taylor suggested the vast majority of consolidation is the result of mergers, not liquidations, and that of those mergers, most of them are "positive mergers" in that they were not mergers forced upon credit unions that had no other choice.